 - In the years between 1995 and 2004 emergency room visits for vertigo were at 2.5%.

 - Vertigo can be caused by a problem of the inner ear.

 Vertigo does not have one exact cause.
-However, some conditions, such as multiple sclerosis and Meniere’s disease, have it as a major symptom.
+However, some conditions, such as Meniere’s disease, have it as a major symptom.
 This is due to the fact that the vestibular system, a part of the central nervous system, is affected.
 The function of this system is to regulate balance and determine where a person is located in their environment to keep the body upright.

 To learn more about the connection between head and neck injuries and vertigo download our complimentary e-book How to Naturally Relieve Vertigo without Drugs by clicking the image below.

 There are a number of medications that can help a person cope with vertigo.
 Because each person is different, what may help one person does not necessarily help another.
 These medications also come with unwanted and possibly dangerous side-effects.